-And when families do get together, young people, and perhaps all of us to a certain extent, are often distracted by technology.
-Have you ever found yourself annoyed at restaurants when younger relatives incessantly check their smart phones, covertly cradled in their laps under the table?
+And when families do get together, young people, and perhaps all of us to a certain extent, are often distracted by technology (this tendency started before the pandemic, but has certainly increased now).
+Have you ever found yourself annoyed when younger relatives incessantly check their smart phones, covertly cradled in their laps under the table?
 Perhaps you too are guilty of being more interested in posting photos of family gatherings than truly engaging with your family.

 Young people are smart, but perhaps, common sense is not as common.
 I believe we have a generational obligation to pass on our family stories and life lessons.
 In doing so, perhaps we can help loved ones avoid some of life’s common scrapes and bruises we faced.